lcthomas/eng696s20/schedule.md

 ## Week 8: Workshop 1
 ## Tuesday, March 3
 Due by 12 am Wednesday, March 4:
-* Full drafts of workshop 2 and workshop 3 writing
+* Full drafts of workshop 2 and workshop 3 writing (Alex and Suchi)

-This week's workshop:
+This week's workshop: Tarika

 ----